nicolaschan/market/README.md

     "recipient": "tax" // Bank ID of the user to receive tax money },
-  "admins": ["market"], // Bank IDs of users that should have admin privileges "default_tagline": "A market user" // Default tagline for new users (before they change it) }
+  "admins": ["market"], // Bank IDs of users that should have admin privileges "money_source": ["deposit"], // Bank IDs of accounts that should have infinite money "money_void": ["void"], // Bank IDs of accounts that will delete money when they are sent it "starting_balance": 0, // The amount of money (in whole dollars) that new users start with "default_tagline": "A market user" // Default tagline for new users (before they change it) }
 ```